-Villains are accepted, but we we are not accepting characters whose major arcs involve committing rape or domestic violence.
-This includes, but is not limited to: Anakin Skywalker, Kilgrave, The Joker, Christian Grey, etc. No exceptions.
+Villains are accepted, but we we are not accepting any characters whose major arcs involve committing rape, domestic (intimate partner or family) violence.
+This includes, but is not limited to: Anakin Skywalker, Kylo Ren (restricted at least until The Last Jedi) Kilgrave, The Joker, Christian Grey, etc. No exceptions.

 We are not accepting original characters

 We are accepting characters with minimal canon (name only) though these may be subject to higher scrutiny

 Multiples - We will accept up to two (2) versions of the same character.
 For example, Steve Rogers from the films, and Steve Rogers from the comics.
 A third version may be accepted at the discretion of the current player(s).
 All multiples must have a substantial canon background, however.

 ACTIVITY.
 Players are expected to have three pieces of activity for all active characters between the first and last day of each month.